libretro/docs/docs/library/beetle_neopop.md

 - **Language (restart)** [ngp_language] (**english**/japanese)

-	Choose system language of the BIOS.
+	Choose the system language of the BIOS.

 ## Controllers